The process of establishing personal limits and expectations to protect one's well-being and sense of self in a relationship.

 the limits that separate your thoughts, feelings, and emotional responsibilities from those of others, protecting your inner peace and well-being.

-What is emotional boundaries
+What are emotional boundaries

 This prioritizes the importance of both peoples' needs.
 Characteristics of this involves clearly stating needs and wants, confident tone and body language, eye contact, and willingness to compromise, and an ability to listen without interrupting.
 Often uses "I" statements.